Skip to content

 HBLB supports the National Stud’s internationally renowned training courses and facilities for young people embarking on a career in the breeding industry in racing.

-The National Stud's two main courses offer individuals the opportunity to develop industry relevant skills in the environment of a commercial stud.
+HBLB provides funding towards the National Stud's two main courses: Level 3 Stud Management and Sales Consignment Course and the Thoroughbred Industry Access Programme.
+These programmes offer individuals the opportunity to develop industry relevant skills in the environment of a commercial stud.
 The courses focus on employability and equine welfare, breeding practice, purchasing and consigning bloodstock.
 The lectures are delivered by veterinary and industry renowned professionals, providing a hands-on practical experience and theoretical knowledge of the aspects of running a commercial stud.

 For more information please click here